 7 Qualities of a Great Leader

 It’s a tough question to answer.
-It’s difficult, if not impossible, to isolate a single quality, mind-set, behavior, or attribute that signifies greatness.
-As great leaders tend to embody many qualities, all working in concert, I focused on seven attributes that in combination create greatness.
+Leadership is a competency, not a role, so it’s difficult, if not impossible, to isolate a single quality, mind-set, behavior, or attribute that signifies greatness.
+While great leaders tend to embody many qualities, all working in concert, here are seven attributes that in combination create greatness:

 Great leaders are self-aware.
 They understand how their behaviors, words, actions, and even aspects like body language impact others.
 They seek feedback on their leadership.
 They try to see themselves through others’ eyes.
 This reflection can be difficult for some people, but it is incredibly important for leaders.
 They know that perception is part of their reality.

-In the business world today there’s a level of inter-connectedness that we have never seen before.
-No longer operating in isolated, hierarchical environments, leaders now must thrive in an atmosphere that’s fluid and more democratized.
+In today’s modern workforce there’s a level of inter-connectedness that we have never seen before.
+No longer operating in isolated, hierarchical environments, leaders now must thrive in a hybrid atmosphere that’s fluid and more democratized.
 Connecting and collaborating intensively across the organization is necessary for success.
 As so many teams today are cross-functional, connecting establishes valuable relationships for themselves and others across the organization.
 Today we can connect and interlink through virtual platforms and tools in increasingly authentic and intuitive ways that were previously unimaginable.

 As for collaboration, it often comes down to this simple statement: collaborative leaders will place team needs and priorities above personal needs and priorities, and they actively foster synergy within the team and across teams.
 Successful leaders actively involve others in making decisions that affect them and, likewise, they give credit to others where credit is due.

 There is a lot packed into this one: Successful leaders craft a transformative vision and share it with a sense of passion.
-They mobilize their teams to execute the vision and sustain momentum through constant reinforcement of that vision.
-This approach demands a consistent, authentic and transparent communication strategy.
-So while some leaders may be poor communicators, effective communication to support vision is critical in today’s context, and great leaders work to develop the skills to do so.
+They help their teams understand not just what to do, but why they are doing it and why it matters.
+Great leaders mobilize their teams to execute the vision and sustain momentum through constant reinforcement of that vision.
+This approach demands a consistent, authentic, and transparent communication strategy.
+So, while some leaders may be poor communicators, effective communication to support vision is critical in today’s context, and great leaders work to develop the skills to do so.

 Great leaders acknowledge and accept that they don’t have all the answers.
 They are learning as they lead the way forward.
 They have an ability to be open to diverse thinking and yet recognize they must be decisive in a world of complexity, data overload, and rapid pace.